PyLops/pylops/docs/source/adding.rst

 and for the filename.

 Once you have create the file, we will start by importing the modules that will be needed by the operator.
-While this varies from operator to operator, you will always need to import the :py:class:`lops.LinearOperator` class, which will be used as *parent* class for any of our operators:
+While this varies from operator to operator, you will always need to import the :py:class:`pylops.LinearOperator` class, which will be used as *parent* class for any of our operators:

 .. code-block:: python

-   from lops import LinearOperator
+   from pylops import LinearOperator

 This class is a child of the :py:class:`scipy.sparse.linalg.LinearOperator` class itself which implements the same methods of its parent class